How to Get a Fee Waiver for College Applications

 Fee Waiver Option #4: The NACAC Fee Waiver

-NACAC, the National Association for College Admission Counseling, is an organization of counselors and experts in the college search and application process nationwide.
-The organization has developed an easy-to-use fee waiver request form that most colleges and universities accept.
+NACAC, which stands for the National Association for College Admission Counseling, is an organization of counselors and experts in the college search and application process from all over the country.
+The organization has developed an easy-to-use fee waiver request form accepted by most colleges and universities.

 Click below to access the NACAC Application Fee Waiver.